 If A is zero or negative, the next source statement will appear once.
-Any opcode, pseudo opcode or macro may be generated with the exception of a GEN pseudo opcode, a floating point constant or a string constant.
-However, floating point and string constants may appear inside a macro that is GENed.
-If a label appears on the same line as the GEN pseudo opcode, it will be assigned the value of the location given to the first of the GENed statements.
+Any opcode or pseudo opcode may be generated with the exception of a GEN pseudo opcode, a floating point constant or a string constant.
+If a label appears on the same line as the GEN pseudo opcode, it will be assigned the value of the location given to the first of the GEN'ed statements.